Welcome to the Rugby Beekeepers Association website.

 We are probably one of the smallest branch of the eight in Warwickshire, with around 50 members.

-We also get together at our branch apiary to conduct various necessary manipulations of the bee colonies.
+We also get together at our branch apiary to conduct the various necessary manipulations of the bee colonies.

 Please see the dates of our meetings here.